brevzin/cpp_proposals/2996_reflection/reflection.md

 Lock3 implemented the equivalent of much that is proposed here in a fork of Clang (specifically, it worked with the P1240 proposal, but also included several other capabilities including a first-class injection mechanism).

-EDG has an ongoing implementation of this proposal: It is being updated to reflect this paper and is expected be made available to licensees in a "preview" form by year's end.
-In particular, the EDG implementation mostly follows the syntax and metafunction names as described in this paper.
-We hope to have it publicly available on Compiler Explorer in the next few months.
+EDG has an ongoing implementation of this proposal that is currently available on Compiler Explorer (thank you Matt Godbolt).
+It is not complete, and does not include some of the other language features we would like to be able to take advantage of (like expansion statements) but will be regularly be updated as this paper progresses.

 # Examples